TheLulGuy/ObsidianVault/Studies/JEE Mains/Maths Syllabus.md

 - [ ]  [Complex numbers and quadratic equations](https://learn.careers360.com/maths/complex-numbers-and-quadratic-equations-chapter/)
 - [ ]  [Matrices and determinants](https://learn.careers360.com/maths/matrices-and-determinants-chapter/)
-	1. [ ]  Matrix and operation on matrices
+	1. [x]  Matrix and operation on matrices
-	2. [ ]  Types of matrix
+	2. [x]  Types of matrix
-	3. [ ]  Transpose of a matrix, symmetric and skew-symmetric matrix
+	3. [x]  Transpose of a matrix, symmetric and skew-symmetric matrix
-	4. [ ]  Conjugate of matrix, hermitian and skew-hermitian matrix
+	4. [x]  Conjugate of matrix, hermitian and skew-hermitian matrix
-	5. [ ]  Determinant of matrix
+	5. [x]  Determinant of matrix
-	6. [ ]  Minor and cofactor of an element of matrix/determinant
+	6. [x]  Minor and cofactor of an element of matrix/determinant
-	7. [ ]  Adjoint and inverse of a matrix
+	7. [x]  Adjoint and inverse of a matrix
-	8. [ ]  Elementary row operations and its use in finding the inverse of a matrix
+	8. [x]  Elementary row operations and its use in finding the inverse of a matrix
-	9. [ ]  System of linear equations and Cramer's rule
+	9. [x]  System of linear equations and Cramer's rule
-	10. [ ]  System of homogeneous linear equations
+	10. [x]  System of homogeneous linear equations
+	11. [ ] Exercises
 - [ ]  [Sets, relations and functions](https://learn.careers360.com/maths/sets-relations-and-functions-chapter/)
 - [ ]  [Mathematical induction](https://learn.careers360.com/maths/mathematical-induction-chapter/)
 - [ ]  [Permutations and combinations](https://learn.careers360.com/maths/permutations-and-combinations-chapter/)